 Michael Mau is a writer, teacher, father, runner, actor, tinkerer, artist, craftsman, and snappy dresser.

 Michael’s short fiction has appeared in Black Warrior Review, Portland Review, Fifth Wednesday, Mount Hope, Firewords Quarterly, Punchnel’s, Ferocious Quarterly, and other places.
 “An Open Letter to America From a Public School Teacher,” originally published in McSweeney’s, received national attention when it was picked up by several news outlets.
-His story “Little Bird” was selected by Lily Hoang as the winner of the 2014 Black Warrior Review Fiction Contest.
-His story “Best Launderette” was selected by guest editor Pam Houston for the Fall 2014 edition of Fifth Wednesday Journal.
-He is currently searching for the best agent for his novel.
+His story “Little Bird” was selected by Lily Hoang as the winner of the Black Warrior Review Fiction Contest.
+His story “Best Launderette” was selected by guest editor Pam Houston for Fifth Wednesday Journal.
+Michael was a finalist for the 2017 Disquiet Prize.

-On stage, Michael has performed most recently with the Woodford Theatre, the Bluegrass Opera, and Studio Players.
+On stage, Michael has performed most recently in Studio Players production of Stage Kiss.
+He has also acted with the Woodford Theatre and the Bluegrass Opera.
 He traveled to New York in the summer of 2017 to perform in the Midtown International Theatre Festival.

 Michael received his MFA from the Bluegrass Writers Studio at EKU.